Own-Data-Privateer/hoardy-web/tool/README.md

   : consider reqres for export when all of the given expressions of the same format as `hoardy-web get --expr` (which see) evaluate to `true`
   - `--or EXPR`
   : consider reqres for export when some of the given expressions of the same format as `hoardy-web get --expr` (which see) evaluate to `true`

+- default input filters:
+  - `--ignore-bad-inputs`
+  : initialize input filters to `--method "GET" --method "DOM" --status-re ".200C"`; default
+  - `--index-all-inputs`
+  : do not set any input filters by default; note, however, that this sub-command expects input filters to be at least as restrictive as the above default and is likely to produce broken outputs if those filters are unset; use this option at your own risk

 - expression evaluation:
   - `-e EXPR, --expr EXPR`